wknott/bg-results/README.md

 # BGResults
-First version of my web app for adding and storing board games results.
+The first version of my web app for adding and storing board game results.

 ## Demo
 Check out [the website](https://bgresults.herokuapp.com/).